Azure/APIManagement-Authorizations/01-how-to-apis/Readme.md

 For each provider an application needs to be created with a redirect url in this format `https://authorization-manager.consent.azure-apim.net/redirect/apim/[APIM_SERVICENAME]`.

 The first part sets up API Management using Azure CLI/Bicep and create one API with two operations for each provider and policies to fetch tokens.

 The second part uses Postman and the Azure REST APIs to configure API Management Authorizations for each provider.

 In the Postman collection provided in this sample there is a folder called "Runtime", it consists of requests that can be used to test this feature after it has been setup.

-For public preview of the Authorizations feature there are no API documentation.
+For public preview of the Authorizations feature there is no Azure REST API documentation.

 This sample consists of a Postman collection (authorizations-collection.json) and a Postman environment (authorizations-environment.json) to be imported.
-These APIs might change before this feature becomes General Available.
+These APIs might change before this feature becomes General Available (GA).

 The sample will create a resource group and an API Management instance using the Developer SKU.

+For more information, visit the official [documentation](https://docs.microsoft.com/en-gb/azure/api-management/authorizations-overview) for this feature.

 #### Requirements
+- Azure CLI
 - RBAC Contributor role in subscription.
 - Postman
 - For each identity provider to be used an application needs to be created which is not covered in this sample.